Vanya1000/nodejs2022Q4-service/README.md

 npm run docker
 ```

-After starting the app on port (4000 as default) you can open
-in your browser OpenAPI documentation by typing http://localhost:4000/doc/.
-For more information about OpenAPI/Swagger please visit https://swagger.io/.

 ## Vulnerabilities scanning
 After build images with command 'npm run docker' you can ran following commands: